SAP-samples/teched2022-AD160/exercises/2_ImportSampleProcess/Acquire-project-store.md

 ### Overview <a name="section1"></a>

 In this exercise, you will learn:
-- How to acquire Sample Process from the Store
-- How to explore content in the SAP Process Automation Store.
+- How to acquire Sample Process and explore content in SAP Process Automation Store

 ## 1. Explore the store <a name="section2"></a>